-More importantly, though, the franchise has been a wonderful playground for genre filmmakers who are either finding their footing or experimenting with different formats.
-After their segments were released, V/H/S alumni went on to make independent horror classics like The Guest, Ready Or Not, The Ritual, Colossal, The Sacrement, May The Devil Take You, The Endless, Séance, and Apostle as well as other franchise installments like Blair Witch and Scream.
+More importantly, though, this franchise has been a wonderful playground for genre filmmakers who are either finding their footing or experimenting with different formats.
+After their segments were released, V/H/S alumni went on to make independent horror classics like The Guest, Ready or Not, The Ritual, Colossal, X, May The Devil Take You, The Endless, Séance, and Apostle as well as other franchise installments like Blair Witch, Hellraiser, and Scream.

-21. “Dante the Great” – Gregg Bishop (V/H/S: Viral)
+31. “Dante the Great” – Gregg Bishop (V/H/S: Viral)

-20. “Tuesday the 17th” – Glenn McQuaid (V/H/S)
+30. “Tuesday the 17th” – Glenn McQuaid (V/H/S)

 There’s a nice aesthetic quality to McQuaid’s riff on the slasher flicks of his youth—as evidenced immediately by the title—but the homage gets pretty old pretty quickly, even for a short film.
 And not to be all “that’s not how video cameras work,” but the supernatural element meant to set this segment apart from its titular predecessor just makes it more of a head-scratcher.

 29. “Vicious Circles” – Marcel Sarmiento (V/H/S: Viral)

 The least successful wraparound of the franchise flies a bit too close to the sun.
 Sarmiento deserves credit for trying something different from the first two framework devices, but it’s too disjointed and unrestrained to tell an effective story—or even make sense most of the time.
 The backyard barbeque and the taxi cab hostage moments are solid, but they don’t fit into the larger story very well.